Thomas Jefferson Speaks to YOU,

 the bulk of society is reduced to be mere automatons of misery...
 And the fore-horse of this frightful team is

-inflation and then by deflation, the banks and corporations that will grow up
+first by inflation and then by deflation, the banks and corporations that will

 The